 Furthermore, tmap has a unique capability to generate static and interactive maps using the same code via

 It accepts a wider range of spatial classes (including

 raster objects) than alternatives such as ggplot2, as documented in vignettes

 tmap-modes and an academic paper on the subject (Tennekes 2018).

 This section teaches how to make static maps with tmap, emphasizing the important aesthetic and layout options.

-tm_shape() (which accepts raster and vector objects), followed by one or more layer elements such as
+tm_shape() (which defines input data, raster and vector objects), followed by one or more layer elements such as

-These functions are used singularly and in combination in the code chunk below, which generates the maps presented in Figure 9.1:
+This layering is demonstrated in the chunk below, which generates the maps presented in Figure 8.1: